 Suffering from knee pain can be really frustrating, and it’s understandable that you may be wary of cardio because you’re worried about agitating your joints further.
 However, picking a treadmill that works with your knees versus against them is the key to a mostly painless workout.

 In this guide, I’ll tell you my picks for the best treadmills for bad knees and help you select a machine you’ll actually want to use.
-I’ve also enlisted Amanda Capritto, a Certified Personal Trainer (CPT), for further professional insight on using treadmills for those with knee issues.
+I’ve also enlisted Amanda Capritto, a certified personal trainer (CPT), for further professional insight on using treadmills for those with knee issues.

-The team at Garage Gym Reviews has been on dozens of treadmills and even tested some of the best exercise equipment for bad knees.
+Our team at Garage Gym Reviews has been on dozens of treadmills and even tested some of the best exercise equipment for bad knees.
 A copious amount of research has gone into examining deck lengths, belt materials, and other useful specs to help determine the best treadmills for bad knees.
 We’ve also enlisted members of our expert panel to give more useful information on using treadmills with knee pain.

 7 Best Treadmills for Bad Knees